twcrews/TGASharpLib/README.md

 # TgaSharp
 Port of [TGASharpLib](https://github.com/ALEXGREENALEX/TGASharpLib) for .NET Core.

+## NuGet
+This port is [available for installation](https://www.nuget.org/packages/Crews.Utility.TgaSharp/) as a NuGet package:

+`Install-Package Crews.Utility.TgaSharp`

 ## Renamed Objects
 The following objects have been renamed in code to more closely follow conventions.
 References will need to be updated in projects using this library.